 In addition to inter-state supplies, IGST is also charged on imported goods and/or services.

-GST law has notified following six rates of CGST for goods.
+GST law has notified the following six rates of CGST for goods.
 SGST or UTGST is leviable at the equivalent rate based on the place of supply.
-In case of inter-state supplies, the government has notified equal amounts of CGST and SGST/UTGST as IGST.
+In the case of inter-state supplies, the government has notified equal amounts of CGST and SGST/UTGST as IGST.